gouthamgo/project2/README.md

 If not then return the state with the new product

 dispatch() is the method used to dispatch actions and trigger state changes to the store.
+# Step 7:-
+We move on to make a component to show each product indivdually